Last updated: June 22, 2026

-- Grandson of Man o’ War — through his sire Hard Tack, connecting him directly to the foundation of the American Thoroughbred
+- Grandson of Man o’ War — through sire Hard Tack; the 1938 match race was two branches of Man o’ War’s bloodline against each other

-- Came back from a fractured sesamoid bone — injured in 1939 at age 6, returned to win the 1940 Santa Anita Handicap carrying 130 lbs and setting a stakes record
+- Came back from a fractured sesamoid at age six — won the 1940 Santa Anita Handicap carrying 130 lbs, set a stakes record of 2:01.2

 | Topic | Detail |